-Challenge bad bots · Cloudflare Firewall Rules docs
+Challenge bad bots

 To exclude static resources, include

-not (cf.botManagement.staticResource) as part of your Firewall Rule.
-For more details, see Static resource protection.
+not (cf.botManagement.staticResource) as part of your firewall rule.
+For more details, refer to Static resource protection

 Additional considerations